Kia ora koutou

 Children will not be able to handle school equipment which could be touched by others so sports, playgrounds and toys will be off limits.
 For this reason, we will be asking children to bring a small selection of toys or activities from home, which they can play with by themselves.
 This will obviously have to be a solitary activity as children will not be allowed to touch what another child has played with.

 Children’s learning at school will be very similar to the online learning which will continue at home.
 Each bubble will be supervised by staff members but this is unlikely to be your child’s class teacher as school will be running with reduced staffing.
 Some staff will continue to work from home to produce the online learning which will be available at home and at school.
-If your child is returning to school and has a school device at home, this will need to be returned to school.

 As you can appreciate, these rules will make school a very different place to usual.
 School staff will do their very best to ensure children feel settled and secure but, there is no getting away from it, it will be a very odd experience.
 If any of the adults in your whanau are continuing to work from home, then children should remain at home.
-If all adults in your family must leave your home for work and there is no one else to care for your child, perhaps you will be considering extending your family bubble, within the guidelines for.
+If all adults in your family must leave your home for work and there is no one else to care for your child, perhaps you will be considering extending your family bubble, within the guidelines for Level 3.
 If this is the case, there may be an adult in your new, extended bubble who would be able to take care of your children.
 This would be a good solution for many families.

 Kia haumaru ai koutou!
 Keep safe!